The Best Pool Alarms For Keeping Your Family Safe (2019)

 It’s also extremely easy to set up and use, making it a great choice for anyone who would rather not deal with complicated installation.

-The Pool Patrol PA-30 alarm (click here to check the price on Amazon) is designed to use with both in-ground and above-ground pools.
+The Pool Patrol PA-30 (click here to check the price on Amazon) is designed to use with both in-ground and above-ground pools.

 This alarm floats on the pool’s surface and is activated someone or something falls in that causes a wave.